IRCM Activities

 Welcome to the IRCM in-house Science POP competition!

-The Montreal Clinical Research Institute (IRCM) is proud to welcome you to its in-house Science POP competition, which will take place on February 4 and 5, 2026 at the Jacques-Genest Auditorium!
+The Montreal Clinical Research Institute (IRCM) is proud to welcome you to its in-house Science POP competition, which will take place on Wednesday, February 4, 2026 at the Jacques-Genest Auditorium!

 Science POP is a Quebec-wide scientific communication contest for graduate students & postdoctoral fellows that targets the general public as an audience.
 The goal of this initiative is to promote healthy dialogue between science and society, counter misinformation, and encourage the professional development of trainees beyond their research efforts and academic curriculum.